tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 #### 1.3.3

 Ironed out all _known_ bugs in editor.
-This version only has changes in the editor.

 #### 1.3.2